krhgituser/eds_project/README.md

 More to follow as effort continues...

+Did some code refactoring and added a simple GPIO unit test to verify behavior of the relays on the I/O interface card I crafted.
+Still need to make unit test code for the I2C temperature sensors after the GPIO board wiring is completed.

 Next chore is to modify the existing C code to be more in line with C++ (11) best practices.
 Am now looking for some useful guidelines on porting from C to C++.